e-deng/portfolio-website--2-/README.md

 - 🌸 **Cute design** - Because who says tech can't be adorable?
 - 🌙 **Night/space theme for dark mode** - Perfect for late-night coding sessions
-- ✨ **Glitter cursor trail** - Adds a magical touch to every interaction
+- ✨ **Smooth animations** - Adds a magical touch to every interaction
 - 🎨 **Smooth animations with Framer Motion** - Because life is better with motion
 - 📱 **Fully responsive design** - Looks great on any device
 - 🎯 **Modern tech stack showcase** - Built with the latest technologies